radicle-dev/radicle-link/docs/rfc/ethereum_attestation.md

 `000000000000000000000000fb3102b74d7254eed7f18a31a3ba1ea946bb1a99`
 - `2` - an `id` is a SHA-256 root hash

-Everybody must use the same smart contract address.
+We need to deploy an official instance of the `Claims` smart contract and it must be used by all the users.
-Claims sent to an address not known by the users won't be noticed by anyone and will be useless.
+If anybody makes a claim using a different instance, it won't be recognized by others.

 ## Creation of an attestation

 You need to perform 2 actions in any order:
 - Add or update an `ethereum` entry in your identity JSON.
 The entry's `account` must be your Ethereum address.
-It's higly recommended to set a reasonable expiration date as Ethereum claims don't expire.
+It's highly recommended to set a reasonable expiration date as Ethereum claims don't expire.
 - Call `claim` in the `Claims` smart contract.
 The `id` must point to your link identity.

 ## Discovery from an Ethereum address

 When you have an Ethereum address, you can find the claimed link ID using an Ethereum client.
-The example calls are based on the standard [client JSON RPC API][rpc] and should be exposed by your favorite Ethereum client library.
+The example calls are based on the standard [client JSON RPC API][rpc] and should be exposed by your favourite Ethereum client library.
-It is important that the client must be trusted not to hide the events.
+It's important that the client must be trusted not to hide the events.

 - Use [getLogs][rpc-logs] to get the newest `Claimed` event filtered for the given ethereum address
 - Get the event's `transactionHash` field and use it to fetch the transaction which emitted it with